pphui8/Khaos_backend/README.md

 # Khaos_backend
-the backend of [project name] server written in golang
+the backend of Khaos server written in golang